SaadArdati/google_generative_language_api/README.md

 # Generative Language API (PaLM)

 A Dart package that provides convenient access to the Generative Language API.
-It allows you to interact with the API to generate messages, retrieve models, list available models, and count message tokens.
+It allows you to interact with the API to generate messages, generate text, embed text, retrieve models, list available models, and count message tokens.

+This package is a third party wrapper around the REST API, it is not an official Google package.
+With that in mind, I have tried to make the package as easy to use as possible, adapting the models and documentation to Dart as accurately as possible.
+If you encounter any discrepancies, issues, or have suggestions, please file an issue on GitHub.

+The PaLM API allows developers to build generative AI applications using the PaLM model.
+Large Language Models (LLMs) are a powerful, versatile type of machine learning model that enables computers to comprehend and generate natural language through a series of prompts.

+The PaLM API is based on Google's next generation LLM, PaLM.
+It excels at a variety of different tasks like code generation, reasoning, and writing.
+You can use the PaLM API to build generative AI applications for use cases like content generation, dialogue agents, summarization and classification systems, and more.

 Refer to https://developers.generativeai.google/api/rest/generativelanguage for more information.

 ## Features

 - Generate messages using specified models.
+- Generate text using specified models.
+- Embed text using specified models.
 - Retrieve details of a specific model.
 - List available models with pagination support.
 - Count the number of tokens in a message.